Check out our ultimate guide to exploring the South Island of New Zealand in winter, including food, wine, skiing, hikes, road trips, and more.

-The South Island is literally a place for foodies from vegetarian to everything in between.
+The South Island of New Zealand is literally a place for foodies from vegetarian to everything in between.
 The further you sway from the cities, the better the produce gets.

 Having travelled to New Zealand four times, I have had a pretty good chance to sample some of the finer foods on offer ranging from market food to restaurant food and here are the best places to getting the most salivating food on the South Island.

 The climate in Motueka and surrounds is just unreal considering where it is situated.
 Motueka is right at the tip of the Southern Alps and right next to Tasman Bay.

 Motueka recieves just the perfect amount of rain and sunshine making it one of the best places to grow fruit, vegetables, dairy and a supply of seafoods.

 To truly sample Motueka’s finest produce the Motueka Sunday Markets offer an array of locally grown foods, wines and treats.